-- Universal precautions will be used by all staff.
+- > Standard Precautions will be used by all staff.
 All blood or other potentially infectious body fluids will be presumed to be infectious, regardless of the perceived status of the source individual.
 All staff should avoid direct skin contact with body fluids.
 Whenever possible, a child should be encouraged to care for their own bleeding injury. - Hand washing facilities will be readily accessible to staff.
-In the event that such facilities are not available (field trips, etc.), first aid kits will include antibacterial wipes.
+In the event that such facilities are not available (field trips, etc.), first aid kits will include hand sanitizer.
+Hand sanitizer must always be kept out of reach of children.
 Staff will wash their hands or any other potentially contaminated skin area or clothing immediately or as soon as feasible after removal of gloves or other protective equipment.
 Skin or mucous membranes that have been exposed should be washed or flushed with warm water and soap as soon as possible.
 Any first aid or health care administered after any contact with potentially infectious body fluids should be followed by complete and effective hand washing with soap and warm water for at least twenty seconds. - Eating, drinking, smoking, applying cosmetics or lip balm, and handling contact lenses will be prohibited in all work areas where there is a reasonable likelihood of exposure to blood or other potentially infectious body fluids.